Kendall Teacher Scholars Scholarship Fund

 - Only coursework receiving a 3.00 GPA or higher will be eligible for reimbursement.

-Three (3) times per year (Eligible semesters include fall, spring, and summer II.)
+Four times per year (Eligible semesters include fall, spring, summer I and summer II.)